nfgferreira/cursorhop/README.md

  The "Cursor Down" works similarly.
 The functions "Cursor Up Select" and "Cursor Down Select" work the same except the whole area traversed by the cursor is selected.

- The following keybindings are recommended.
+ The following keybindings are implemented.
 They replace the stock cursorHome, cursorEnd, cursorHomeSelect and cursorEndSelect.

  |Command | Keybinding | When |
  |--------|------------|------|